SalmaHeshaam/Nabda_WebAPP/README.md

 - `sweetalert2` : (WAI-ARIA) replacement for JavaScript's popup boxes
 - `AOS` : some amaizing animations

-> Note : I didn't use front-end frameworks to make it more chalangable but it was a huge mistake, lol
+> Note : I didn't use front end frameworks to make it more challenging, but it was a huge mistake, lol

 ## Installation